 - The Ukraine economy has imploded.
 It has lost nearly a quarter of GDP, which is similar to Greece, but in a shorter period.
 But unlike Greece, Ukraine also has high inflation.
 With the denominator being crushed and new debt being taken on, the debt/GDP ratio is near 160%.
 However, the geo-strategic importance is more widely recognized than Greece’s, and international officials are more sensitive to linkages between the economy and the support for a democratic pro-Western government.

 - It has been quite a week for commodity prices.
 WTI broke below $50 per barrel for the first time since early April, down about 4.5% this week.
 Copper reached its lowest level since 2009 while gold reached the lowest level since 2010, both down about 5% this week.
 Iron ore seemed to have stabilized, up about 2% on net this week.
 Many agricultural commodities have extended last week’s losses, with soybean futures down nearly 3% and corn futures down 4.5% this week.
-As reflected in our recent EM sovereign rating model update, lower commodity prices continue to have a negative impact on the ratings of the commodity exporting countries, while benefiting the importing countries.
+Lower commodity prices continue to have a negative impact on the ratings of the commodity exporting countries, while benefiting the importing countries.

 - Eurozone flash manufacturing PMI came in at 52.2 vs. 52.5 expected.
 Looking at the country breakdown, German manufacturing PMI came in at 51.5 vs. 51.9 consensus, while France’s fell back below 50 to 49.6 vs. 50.8 consensus.
 In other data, New Zealand’s trade balance came in worse than expected at – NZD60 mln vs. NZD100 mln expected.
 Sweden’s June trade balance came in at SEK8.4 bln, a sharp rise from last month’s SEK2.4 bln.